inspector-apm/inspector-slim/README.md

     return new Inspector($configuration);
 });
 ```

+Consider to use [environment variables](https://github.com/vlucas/phpdotenv) to store your project's INGESTION KEY.

 If you are using a Slim 4 skeleton you can add a new container definition in `app/dependencies.php` file: